bitovi/academy/src/technology-consulting/5-communication.md

 ## Business writing

 The best business writing puts the onus on the writer instead of the reader.
 Think hard about your audience, what they know, what they need to know, their time constraints, etc, and make it as easy on them as physically possible.
-If you follow this principal, you’ll be a very effective communicator.
+If you follow this principle, you’ll be a very effective communicator.

 More often than not, people do the opposite.
 They write quickly, lazily, and from their perspective — leaving the reader to piece together the puzzle before they can understand the context and content of their message.
 Most people will give up and opt out rather than jump through these hoops, so make it easy on them.

-### Purpose
+### Writing with purpose

 Every message you write should have a clear purpose.
 Before you write, ask yourself: What do I want to achieve with this message?
 Is it to inform, request, confirm, or perhaps persuade?
 Defining the purpose upfront allows you to structure your message effectively and stay focused.